Lundby (company): History and house styles

 The Lundby house from the early 1950s was the earliest style of house produced.
 It has a basic rectangular shape with a bright red pitched roof, a blue painted frame and paper brickwork on the outside.
 It consisted of 5 rooms (3 on the first floor and 2 on the ground).
-It had a wooden spiral staircase which lead from the largest room to the central room on the first floor.
+It had a wooden spiral staircase which led from the largest room to the central room on the first floor.
 Dollhouses of this style could either be electrified or unelectrified.
 Rival dollhouse manufacturer Lerro produced houses in the same style and dimensions; however the roof, frame and brickwork were different colours to that of the Lundby model.

 The 'Göteborg' house was first produced in 1959.
 As with most Lundby dollshouses produced from the mid-1940s to the 1990s, there were many significant and minor variations on each model.
 This particularly applied to the Göteborg dollhouse with its funky wallpaper, a white frame, a bright red pitched roof, 2 rooms on the first floor and 3 rooms on the ground floor it became Lundby's most popular house and gradually their mainstay of dollhouse production.
 It is easy to distinguish between early and later versions of this house during the 1960s.
 The early model (1960–1964) featured light blue floors, a wooden staircase with full banisters, a tall chimney (1.7") and a wall with an open doorway which divided the bathroom in two.
 This model was further refined by giving the bathroom a separate door.
 But this privacy only lasted a matter of two or three years and the bathroom's door and dividing wall went all together.
 Later models (1967–1969) reduced the height of the chimney (0.75") to its present-day size.